bobanetwork/boba_legacy/packages/boba/turing/README.md

 ```

 **All done**!
 Each Turing request costs 0.01 BOBA, so 1 BOBA is enough for 100 Turing requests.
 Have fun.
-You can find [working example code and an ERC721 that uses Turing here](../../packages/boba/turing/test/006_NFT_random.ts).
+You can find [example code and an ERC721 that uses Turing here](./test/006_NFT_random.ts) and a [fully-featured Turing-ready NFT system here](../../boba_community/turing-monsters/README.md).

 ## Feature Highlight 2: Using Turing to access APIs from within your solidity smart contract